 1. Plan the cake

 This is very important.
 Before you bake the cake first ask yourself.
 What cake am I going to make?
-What cake recipe do I need?
-What filling or frosting do I need?
+Therefore, what cake recipe do I need?
+And, what filling or frosting do I need?
 Do I need a template? image of the final cake? perhaps plan the step you are going to use to carve the cake. etc. Planning helps reduce stress.

 Use the right cake for the right job.
 When carving cakes I like to use butter-based cake batters this is because a butter-based cake will firm up in the fridge when chilled giving us fewer crumbs and a better canvas to carve.
 Here are two of my cake recipes that work perfectly for carving cakes.
 Chocolate cake perfect for carving and Vanilla cake for carving cakes.

 3. Chill the cake

 This may not sound as important but chilling the cake is the best thing you can do for yourself when carving a cake.
 The crumbs are fewer and the cake won't fall apart.
 Chilling helps the butter in the cake stay firm which means the knife slices thru easily.
 NOTE: you can place the cake in the freezer for a quick chill but do not freeze the cake.
 Carving a frozen cake is a nightmare.

 4. Knife for carving cakes